andersjosef/2048/README.md

 # 2048
-My try at the game 2048 in go
+My try at the game 2048 in GO

 It is made with the framework Ebitengine